Frederick VII of Denmark: Succession crisis

 The closest female relatives of Frederick VII were the issue of his paternal aunt, Princess Louise Charlotte of Denmark, who had married a cadet Hessian prince.
 However, they were not male-line descendants of Helwig of Schauenburg, and thus were not eligible to succeed in Holstein, and had disputed claims on Schleswig.
 The semi-Salic heiresses of Frederick VII were Princess Caroline of Denmark and Frederick VII's divorced wife Vilhelmine (both childless daughters of the late King Frederick VI).
 They were followed in the line of succession by Princess Louise Auguste of Denmark, sister of Frederick VI, who had married Frederick, Duke of Augustenburg, Salic heir to Schleswig and Holstein after Frederick VII, but whose wife's claim to Denmark would only come into effect after the deaths of Caroline and Vilhelmine, both still living in 1863.

 Some rights also belonged to the Glücksburg line, a more junior branch of the royal clan.
-They were also semi-Salic heirs of Frederick III through a daughter of Frederick V of Denmark, and they were more junior agnatic heirs eligible to succeed in Schleswig-Holstein.
+They were also semi-Salic heirs of Frederick III through a daughter of Frederick V of Denmark's, and they were more junior agnatic heirs eligible to succeed in Schleswig-Holstein.
 These dynasts were Christian of Glücksburg (1818–1906) and his two elder brothers, the younger of whom had sons and daughters.

-Prince Christian of Glücksburg (1818–1906) had been a foster grandson of the sonless royal couple Frederick VI and Queen Marie Sophie, and thus was well known at the royal court.
-Prince Christian was a nephew of Queen Marie Sophie and descended from a first cousin of Frederick VI.
-He was brought up as a Dane, having lived in Danish-speaking lands of the royal dynasty and never bore arms for German interests against Denmark, as had other princes of the House of Glücksburg and the House of Augustenburg.
-This made him a relatively attractive royal candidate from the Danish viewpoint since, as a descendant of Frederick III, he was eligible to succeed in Denmark, although not first-in-line.
-He was also, but separately, eligible to inherit the dual duchies, but was not first-in-line.
-Christian of Glücksburg also had married Princess Louise of Hesse-Kassel, second eldest daughter of the closest female relative of Frederick VII.
+Prince Christian of Glücksburg (1818–1906) had been a foster grandson of the sonless royal couple Frederick VI and Queen Marie Sophie, and he thus was well known at the royal court.
+Prince Christian was a nephew of Queen Marie Sophie's and descended from a first cousin of Frederick VI.
+He was brought up as a Dane, having lived in Danish-speaking lands of the royal dynasty, and he never bore arms for German interests against Denmark, as had other princes of the House of Glücksburg and the House of Augustenburg.
+This made him a relatively attractive royal candidate from the Danish viewpoint since, as a descendant of Frederick III, he was eligible to succeed in Denmark, although not first in line.
+He was also, but separately, eligible to inherit the dual duchies, but was not first in line either.
+Christian of Glücksburg also had married Princess Louise of Hesse-Kassel, second-eldest daughter of the closest female relative of Frederick VII's.
 Louise's mother and brothers, princes of Hesse in Germany, renounced their rights in favor of Louise and her husband.
-Prince Christian's wife thereby became the closest female heiress of Frederick VII.
+Prince Christian's wife thereby became the closest female heiress of Frederick VII's.
 The thorny question of the application of semi-Salic provision in the succession of Denmark was at that point resolved by legislation, through which Prince Christian of Glücksburg was chosen in 1852 to succeed Frederick VII in Denmark.